 The accessibility issues discovered during the assessment are listed below. he findings are based on Web Content Accessibility Guidelines (WCAG) 2.1.
 The number and link provided after each finding indicates what WCAG section is not fulfilled at the website.

 - It may be difficult to understand which properties are being selected for the application with the help of a screen reader.
 WCAG 1.3.1

-- It may be difficult to visualize the field used to indicate an estimate of the parcel’s area on the deed of transfer with the help of a screen reader.
+- It may be difficult to visualize the field used to indicate an estimate of the area of the unseparated parcel on the deed of transfer with the help of a screen reader.
 WCAG 1.3.1

 - The site uses an “optional plural”, which screen readers cannot read sensibly.
 WCAG 1.3.1